 It's easy to get answers about health and nutrition!
 Just send your question by email to [email protected] and Dr. Harlan will respond to selected questions of general interest.
 Answers will be posted in the Ask Dr. Gourmet newsletter (sign up now!) and archived in the Ask Dr. Gourmet section of the website.

-There has been some recent evidence that some fresh water fish, including tilapia and catfish, might be lower in Omega-3 fats and higher in Omega-6 fats.
+Some fresh water fish, such as tilapia and catfish, are actually lower in in Omega-3 fats and higher in Omega-6 fats.
 It's been shown that the most beneficial ratio is higher Omega-3 with lower Omega-6.

 The key with fish and seafood is the same with all ingredients: eat a wide variety.
 Mix it up.
-Have tuna, salmon, shrimp, catfish, mussels, halibut and other fish often, eating many varieties frequently.
+Have tuna, salmon, shrimp, catfish, mussels, halibut, and other fish and shellfish often, eating many varieties frequently.

 Thanks for writing,